shreewatsa/VignereCipher/README.md

       eg. let, plainText = "back" , then plainTextList = [1, 0, 2, 10]
       -> index of 'a' = 0 and 'z' = 25 !
   (2) keystream is the string of the length equal to that of plainText or cipherText.

+Without vignere table , we can also implement the vignere cipher.
+Check VignereCipherWithoutTable.py file.